[99%'s Choice] How to Backup Entire Hard Drive Windows 10 - Qiling

 How to Backup Entire Hard Drive: Create A System Image Backup on Windows 10

-*Back up the system to an external hard drive is best.
-Choose an external storage device to save your backup image.
+Backing up your system to an external hard drive is recommended, and choosing a suitable external storage device to save your backup image is the best option.

 Step 1.
-Launch Qiling Backup and choose "System Backup" button on the home page.
+Launch Qiling Backup and select the "System Backup" option from the home page.

 create system backup step1

 Step 2.
-The system partition will be automatically selected, you only need to select the location.
+The system partition will be automatically selected, you just need to choose the installation location.

 create system backup step2